Object.freeze()

 Object.isFrozen(config); // true

 The frozen object retains its original values.
 Any attempt to modify it fails without warning in sloppy mode, but throws in strict mode.
+This is why you should always verify the frozen state with Object.isFrozen() when the immutability guarantee matters — silent failures in non-strict code are easy to miss during development.

-Freeze vs Seal Comparison
+Freeze vs seal comparison

 const frozen = Object.freeze({ value: 1 });